 Enticing ads and captivating marketing campaigns can lure impressionable teenagers, (and even grown adults) to experiment with drugs that promise an “out of this world experience,” or “incredible sensory trip.”
 Misinformation about the safety of artificial drugs has led opponents to advocate for more honest advertising about the potentially devastating outcomes of misuse.

-Does someone you love use synthetic substances?
+Does someone you love use synthetic drugs or substances?
 Are they dabbling with them part time or have they developed a full-blown addiction?
 There is a team of caring professionals that want to help you beat addiction at Landmark Recovery.
 You don’t have to suffer in silence, detox alone, or figure out how to stay sober by yourself.
 No matter what you are struggling with, it is never too late to turn your life around.
 Call Landmark Recovery to begin a drug and alcohol recovery program today.